Compare

 For filers who are confident the case is simple, have the time to read USCIS instructions carefully, and are comfortable organizing the supporting documents themselves.
 Free, but the time and rejection-risk cost is real.

-For filers who want the time-savings and structure of guided preparation, plus a licensed attorney sanity-check before submission.
-Straightforward family petitions, predictable pricing, and a human in the loop.
+For filers who want the time-savings and structure of guided preparation, plus an automated completeness review before submission.
+Straightforward family petitions, predictable pricing, package ready in minutes.

 Full-service immigration attorney

-For complex cases: criminal history, prior removal orders, denied prior petitions, pending court matters, or any situation where you need actual legal advice and representation.
+For complex cases: criminal history, prior removal orders, denied prior petitions, pending court matters, or any situation where you need a licensed attorney and full representation.
 Typically $2,500–$5,000+.

 Ready to get started?

 Answer a few questions.
-We'll build your package.
-An attorney reviews it.
+We'll assemble your USCIS-ready package in minutes.
 You file.